WHAT TO DO IF YOU ARE WORRIED

 Allegations of abuse by or complaints of a staff member

 All allegations of abuse by or complaints of a teacher will be dealt with following clear procedures, initially by the Head teacher.
 For any complaints about the Head teacher, the Chair of Governors should be contacted directly.
 If members of staff ever have any concerns about people working within the school, paid or unpaid, they have a professional duty to inform the Head teacher or Governing body accordingly.
 This can be done in writing or verbally but staff should be prepared to discuss issues in the confidence that any such matter will be dealt with sensitively and with the highest appropriate level of confidentiality.
 For more information, please see our complaints policy by clicking on the link at the bottom of page.
+There is also the option for staff who do not feel able to raise concerns internally, advice and support can be accessed through the NSPCC whistleblowing helpline tel.ph.no 0800 028 0285.

 Attendance

 Excellent attendance is expected of all children.
-However, in the event that a child is unwell, parents are asked to report absence by 9.30 am on the day using our school office number 0115 917 9277, email office18@williamlilley.notts.sch.uk or text message.
+However, in the event that a child is unwell, parents are asked to report absence by 9.15 am on the day using our school office number 0115 917 9277, email office18@williamlilley.notts.sch.uk or text message.
 As part of our safeguarding procedures, if we have not been informed of the reason for your child’s absence we will contact you to ascertain why they are not in school.
 On the rare occasions where a child’s attendance and punctuality causes concern, the school may work closely with families and our Educational Welfare Officer to bring about improvements.
 Attendance rates are reported each term to the LA, annually to the government, and to all parents regularly through our assemblies, newsletters, individual correspondence and website.
 Positive systems are in place to encourage children to attend regularly and punctually.
 In exceptional circumstances, leave of absence may be requested in writing by submitting a request form at the school office, explaining in detail what the exceptional circumstances are.
 Please see our attendance policy by clicking on the link at the bottom of the page.

 Appointment and induction of staff, work placements, volunteers and supply staff